Longest Consecutive Sequence

 Solution idea and steps

-Suppose we sort the input and iterate over each element.
-In that case, it will be easy to find sequences of consecutive numbers because consecutive elements will be lined up linearly next to each other.
+Suppose we sort the input and iterate over each element; it will be easy to find sequences of consecutive numbers because consecutive elements will be lined up linearly next to each other.

 Step 1: We initialize two variables, currLength and longestLength, to track the current length of the consecutive sequence and the length of the longest consecutive sequence.

-Step 2: We sort the input in increasing order.
-We can use an efficient in-place sorting algorithm such as heap sort.
+Step 2: We sort the input using an efficient in-place sorting algorithm such as heap sort.

 • If both are equal, we simply move to the next element.